Information is collected on why people leave aged care and how long they generally stay using a care service.

 For more information on aged care services in Australia see the Report on the Operation of the Aged Care Act, or visit the Department of Health and Aged Care website.

-People leaving aged care in 2022–23
+Overview of people leaving aged care in 2022–23

 People leave aged care services for a number of reasons, including moving to another service for the same or a different care type.
 When a person leaves an aged care service it is referred to here as an ‘exit’ (excluding short periods of leave, such as for family visits or hospital stays).
 A person may exit aged care services more than once over a 12-month period.